jeftegoes/AwsOverview/Database/Amazon Aurora.md

 - **No SSH available** except on RDS Custom.
 - **Audit Logs can be enabled** and sent to CloudWatch Logs for longer retention.

+# 17. Babelfish for Aurora PostgreSQL

+## 17.1.
+What is Babelfish?

+- Feature for Amazon Aurora PostgreSQL.
+- Allows Aurora to understand SQL Server (T-SQL) commands.
+- Enables migration with minimal code changes.

+## 17.2.
+Key Capabilities

+- Supports both T-SQL and PostgreSQL dialects.
+- Uses dual-port setup:
+  - Port 1433: T-SQL (SQL Server)
+  - Port 5432: PostgreSQL
+- Supports TDS protocol (versions 7.1 to 7.4).

+## 17.3.
+Benefits

+- Reduces application migration complexity.
+- No need to replace SQL Server database drivers.
+- Maintains SQL Server compatibility at the protocol and syntax level.

+## 17.4.
+Common Use Cases

+- Migrating from SQL Server to Aurora PostgreSQL.
+- Running legacy applications without rewriting them for PostgreSQL.

+## 17.5.
+Limitations

+- Not all SQL Server features are supported.
+- Review AWS documentation for detailed limitations.

-# 16. Summary
+# 18. Summary

 - Compatible API for PostgreSQL / MySQL, separation of storage and compute.
-- Storage: Data is stored in 6 replicas, across 3 AZ - highly available, self-healing, auto-scaling.
+- **Storage:** Data is stored in 6 replicas, across 3 AZ - highly available, self-healing, auto-scaling.
-- Compute: Cluster of DB Instance across multiple AZ, auto-scaling of Read Replicas.
+- **Compute:** Cluster of DB Instance across multiple AZ, auto-scaling of Read Replicas.
-- Cluster: Custom endpoints for writer and reader DB instances.
+- **Cluster:** Custom endpoints for writer and reader DB instances.
 - Same security / monitoring / maintenance features as RDS.
 - Know the backup & restore options for Aurora.
 - **Aurora Serverless:** For unpredictable / intermittent workloads, no capacity planning.
 - **Aurora Global:** Up to 16 DB Read Instances in each region, < 1 second storage replication.
 - **Aurora Machine Learning:** Perform ML using SageMaker & Comprehend on Aurora.
 - **Aurora Database Cloning:** New cluster from existing one, faster than restoring a snapshot.
-- **Use case:** same as RDS, but with less maintenance / more flexibility / more performance / more features.
+- **Use case:** Same as RDS, but with less maintenance / more flexibility / more performance / more features.